 Today, we are gathered in a very special place, Bodh Gaya, the site in India where the most skillful, compassionate, and kind universal teacher, Shakyamuni Buddha, manifested his state of enlightenment.
 The Dharma teaching we shall be dealing with here on this occasion is one by the triumphant Maitreya, the Buddha who will grace the future, the guiding light who will be our Fifth Universal Spiritual Leader.
 He has composed what are known as The Five Dharma Texts of Maitreya, three long and two short.
-During these coming days, I shall discuss one of them, the treatise entitled The Furthest Everlasting Continuum ( rGyud bla-ma, Skt.
+During these coming days, I shall discuss one of them, the treatise entitled The Furthest Everlasting Continuum (rGyud bla-ma, Skt.
 Uttaratantra)

 This hallowed text speaks about taking a safe direction in life (refuge) and about the basis on the mental continuums of all of us that allows for our actualizing a highest state of enlightenment, namely Buddha-nature.
 In other words, the topic it treats is the basis or womb that has allowed all the Buddhas of the past to have progressed toward and to have reached their states of attainment and which will allow, in the future, those such as us to become totally clear-minded and fully evolved as a Buddha.
-Thus, the technical terms for Buddha-nature are the source (dhatu), the womb containing a Thusly Gone One (tathagata-garbha), the womb containing a Blissfully Gone One (sugata-garbha), and the Buddha family-trait (buddhagotra).
+Thus, the technical terms for Buddha-nature are the source (dhatu), the womb for a Thusly Gone One (tathagata-garbha), the womb for a Blissfully Gone One (sugata-garbha), and the Buddha family-trait (buddhagotra).
 As it treats such a special and important topic as this, The Furthest Everlasting Continuum is truly one of the greatest Buddhist classics of all time.

 All of us here today are individuals who want happiness and do not wish for problems.
 Moreover, however long we have lived, we have spent our lives until now making various efforts to bring about the peace and happiness we desire and to eliminate our unwished for problems.
 Not only that, but from beginningless previous lifetimes until now we have always lived without ever being parted from the thought of "may I be happy" and "may I be free from my problems."
 Based on that, then with each of us thinking that if I follow this method I will achieve this happiness and if I follow that method I will get rid of my problems, we have all until now been acting out our various thoughts and ideas concerning the skillful means for bringing this about.